openebs/openebs/k8s/demo/cockroachDB/README.md

 - Ordered graceful deployment and scaling.
 - Ordered graceful deletion and termination.

-## Deploy CockroachDB with Persistent Storage
+## Deploying CockroachDB with Persistent Storage

-Before getting started check the status of the cluster:
+Before starting check the status of the cluster:

 ```bash
 ubuntu@kubemaster:~kubectl get nodes